 Hello!
 I’m Lexi Earl, the writer and curator of this blog.
 Welcome!

 I currently live in Nottingham, in England.
-I ended up here by accident (I grew up in Johannesburg, South Africa) and still consider it a temporary residence, even though I’ve been living here for four years now (sssshhh).
+I ended up here by accident (I grew up in Johannesburg, South Africa) and still consider it a temporary residence, even though I’ve been living here for nearly six years now (sssshhh).
 I came here to do a PhD.
 I finished that project in 2015 and am now working, living and baking in this city.
 I met a Spaniard here, he occasionally features on this site too.
 He is from Andalucia.
 I am learning Spanish, and trying to understand the culture, traditions and foodways of his homeland.

 I started this blog in 2011.
 It was a project to keep me occupied between finishing an MA and starting a PhD.
 Since then it morphed into a significant part of my identity, particularly as a PhD student.
 (The tagline used to be ‘surviving a PhD with cake’ but I have now adjusted it.)
 It was called Philosophy and Madeleines long before I realised the distinct beauty of how the blog mirrored my own life of food academia.